Egyptian diaspora

 The Egyptian diaspora consists of citizens of Egypt abroad sharing a common culture and Egyptian Arabic dialects.
-The phenomenon of Egyptians emigrating from Egypt was rare until Gamal Abdel Nasser came to power after overthrowing the monarchy in 1952.
+The phenomenon of Egyptians emigrating from Egypt was rare until Anwar El Sadat came to power and a law was instated in 1971 to authorize emigration and settlement abroad.
 Before then, Cleland's 1936 declaration remained valid, that "Egyptians have the reputation of preferring their own soil.
 Few ever leave except to study or travel; and they always return...
 Egyptians do not emigrate".

 Under Nasser, thousands of Egyptian professionals were dispatched across Africa and North America under Egypt's secondment policy, aiming to support host countries' development but to also support the Egyptian regime's foreign policy aims.
 At the same time, Egypt also experienced an outflow of Egyptian Jews, and large numbers of Egyptian Copts.

-After Nasser's death, Egypt liberalised its emigration policy, which led to millions of Egyptians pursuing employment opportunities abroad, both in Western countries, as well as across the Arab world.
+After Nasser's death, Egypt liberalized its emigration policy, which led to millions of Egyptians pursuing employment opportunities abroad, both in Western countries, as well as across the Arab world.
 In the 1980s, many emigrated mainly to Iraq and Kuwait; this happened under different circumstances but mainly for economic reasons.
 A sizable Egyptian diaspora did not begin to form until well into the 1980s.
-In 2011, Egyptian diaspora communities around the world mobilised extensively in the context of the Egyptian revolution.
+In 2011, Egyptian diaspora communities around the world mobilized extensively in the context of the Egyptian revolution.